‘Bold And The Beautiful’ Spoilers For Thursday: Hope Receives Some Unexpected Praise

 The dressmaker is also thankful that she acted with compassion.
 Even when she saw that Thomas was hallucinating, she stayed by his side and tried to calm him down.

 Hope is still at the hospital making sure that Thomas is okay.
 Even Steffy Forrester (Jacqueline MacInnes Wood) and Liam Spencer (Scott Clifton) have left, but she wants to support Douglas Forrester’s (Henry Joseph Samiri) father.
-She promised Thomas that she would be there for him and she’s standing by her word.
+She promised Thomas that she would be there for him and she’s sticking to her word.

 "I love you Steffy, but I love Hope too." – Liam #BoldandBeautiful pic.twitter.com/aJXZ1HCVqA